circleupx/circleupx.github.io/_posts/2021-02-28-Playing-With-Playwright.md

 });
 ```

-The code above imports the required node packages, then playwright's browser and page objects are configured to run before and after each test, then finally at the end, you have the test.
+The code above imports the required node packages, then playwright's browser and page objects are configured to run before and after each test, then finally at the end, you have the two test.
 Like I said before one test will assert the title of the page and the other test will aserrt the response code.
-To execute these test run the following command.
+To execute these tests run the following command.

 ```text
 npm test